billylarsson/PDF2CBZ/README.md

 Start converting by clicking the files you want to convert and they will added to the convertion que.
 Program built to optimize speed, all CPU's are used.

+If "Continous" checkbox is checked, new jobs will be automaticall added untill all PDF-files from the source path are converted.

 File naming will be same as input(-PDF) + CBZ